SoftwareSystemsLaboratory/PTMTorrent/ptm_torrent/pytorchhub/README.md

 [Pytorch Hub](https://pytorch.org/hub/).

-To download the entirety of the [Pytorch Hub](https://pytorch.org/hub/) model hub requires nGB of storage.
+To download the entirety of the [Pytorch Hub](https://pytorch.org/hub/) model hub requires 1.5 GB of storage.

 ## How to Run